rohenaz/satchel/README.md

 # Satchel Alpha

 Satchel is a standardjs compliant, light-weight in-browser [Bitcoin SV](https://www.bitcoinsv.org/) wallet library.
 It it is designed to speed up development of new Bitcoin apps without having UI opinions.
 It is in essence a collection of convenience functions that work together to perform common wallet actions like importing private keys, making transactions, cleaning up UTXOs, and monitoring Bitcoin network actiity.
 It uses bitsocket to monitor the logged in address, and triggers a callback to your application when related activity is seen on the network.
 It does not require you to run a bitcoin node or any other software.
-To keep things simple, it omits support for the CashAddr address format.
-If you need cash address support, there is a simple conversion library you can use in conjunction with this one called `bchaddrjs`.

 #### Thanks to the following projects which made this possible